gidmak/TGM_Academy/README.md

 <p align="center">
-THE GREAT MINDS ACADEMY
+# THE GREAT MINDS ACADEMY
 </p>
-# Table of Contents (Arewa DS)
+# Table of Contents

 - [Table of Contents ](#table-of-contents)